Xyclade/MachineLearning/Readme.md

 ##### Recall

+##### Prior
+The prior value that belongs to a classifier given a datapoint represents the likelyhood that this datapoint belongs to this classifier.

 ###Pitfalls
 This section describes some common pitfalls in applying machine learning techniques.
 The idea of this section is to make you aware of of these pitfalls and help you prevent actually walking into one yourself.